Venipuncture is the collection of blood from a vein. It is most often done for laboratory testing.

 Most of the time, blood is drawn from a vein located on the inside of the elbow or the back of the hand.

 - The site is cleaned with germ-killing medicine (antiseptic).

 - An elastic band is put around the upper arm to apply pressure to the area.
-This makes the vein swell with blood.
+This makes the vein below it swell with blood.

 - A needle is inserted into the vein.

 - The blood collects into an airtight vial or tube attached to the needle.

 - The elastic band is removed from your arm.